 CES, the king of trade shows, will be here before we know it.
 Thousands of exhibitors will converge on the Las Vegas Convention Center to show off the latest and greatest in consumer technology.
 And with all eyes on CES, the competition to stand out is fierce.
 From booth design to wowing attendees with the latest technology, CES exhibitors continue to up the ante year after year.
 With these bigger and more immersive exhibitions comes a greater need for experienced and professional exhibition staff to represent brands.
 Just like everything else about your exhibit, you need to be strategic when it comes to your exhibit staffing.
 In this article, we will take a look at the different staffing options exhibitors have along with a few tips and considerations to guide you through the CES staffing process.

-Every exhibitor has a different need when it comes to staffing their booth.
+Every exhibitor has different needs when it comes to staffing their booth.
 Some may only require one type of staff, while others may require more.
 If exhibit staff roles have you confused, here’s a quick reference guide that will help you determine what type of staff you need.

 Brand ambassadors serve as the face and voice of your brand.
 They can be utilized for a number of tasks such as attracting people to your booth, interacting with attendees, relaying key talking points, lead generation, and so much more.
 You really can’t go wrong with having brand ambassadors assisting with your booth in some capacity.